 Mr. Davis also serves on the board of Corporacion Actinver, and was appointed a financial expert to the audit committee of Vitro.

 Mr. Davis earned his Undergraduate Degree in Economics from the National Autonomous University of Mexico (UNAM), where he graduated with honors, also earned a Masters Degree in Development Economics at the University of Sussex in The United Kingdom.

-Mr. Robson leads Macquarie Infrastructure and Real Assets global real estate business, which encompasses funds and asset management, platform and direct real estate investment and private capital markets transaction services.
+Mr. Robson leads Macquarie Asset Management’s (MAM) global real estate business, which encompasses funds and asset management, platform and direct real estate investment and private capital markets transaction services.